-- Math is the Math key.
+- is the Math key.
 Press this key to access the Math menu.
-Math operations include A+B, A-B, A×B, A/B, FFT, etc. You can also set the Math label. - Ref is the reference key.
-Press this key to assess the Ref menu, in which you can add reference waveforms in waveform view and compare them with measured waveforms to identify circuit fault. - Vertical POSITION is the vertical position knob.
+Math operations include A+B, A-B, A×B, A/B, FFT, etc. You can also set the Math label. - is the reference key.
+Press this key to assess the Ref menu, in which you can add reference waveforms in waveform view and compare them with measured waveforms to identify circuit fault. - is the logic analyzer key.
+When a digital channel probe is connected, press this key to enable/disable digital channels.
+When a digital channel is enabled, press this key to open the logic analyzer menu.
+In this menu, you can enable or disable any digital channel, modify the waveform sizes of the digital channel, modify the threshold of the digital channel, and set digital channel labels. - GI is the AFG key (for DHO914S and DHO924S only).
+Press this key to enable/disable the AFG output.
+When the AFG output is enabled, press this key to open the AFG setting menu.
+In this menu, you can set the AFG waveform parameters and enable/disable the waveform output. - Vertical POSITION is the vertical position knob.
 Turn this knob to change the selected waveform's vertical position to move the waveform up or down on the display.
 Press this knob to reset the vertical position to zero. - Vertical SCALE is the vertical scale knob.
 Rotate this knob to modify the value of vertical divisions of the graticule in volts/div to increase or decrease the display amplitude of the waveform.
-Press this knob to toggle between fine and coarse adjustment of the vertical scale. - 1/2/2/4 is the channel key.
-Depending on the actual situation, press the key to enable (display), select, or disable the corresponding channel, as described below: - If the channel is not displayed, you can press the channel key to open the channel in the waveform view window.
+Press this knob to toggle between fine and coarse adjustment of the vertical scale. - $\frac{1}{2}$ / $\frac{3}{4}$ is the channel key.
+Depending on the actual situation, press the key to enable (display), select, or disable the corresponding channel, as described below:

-- If the channel is displayed but not selected, you can press the channel key to select the channel. - If the channel is both displayed and selected, you can press the channel key to close its display in the waveform view.
+- If the channel is not displayed, you can press the channel key to open the channel in the waveform view window. - If the channel is displayed but not selected, you can press the channel key to select the channel. - If the channel is both displayed and selected, you can press the channel key to close its display in the waveform view.